miguelsolans/personal-portfolio/README.md

 2. June the 9th, 2019
    - File structure re-organized
    - Rich Text support when adding new content (editing currently unsupported)
+3. June the 13th, 2019
+   - New Tags System
+   - Fixed bug where Instafeed library couldn't be imported

 #   To Do List
 Some features to be implemented in the future